 Learning English on arrival in this country is the best way to get people out of poverty and into their local communities.
 It is the responsibility of, and in the interests of, numerous government departments to ensure people are not excluded from being able to learn English and that must be reflected in who picks up the tab.

 We, literally, cannot afford the most needy and vulnerable in society to become further marginalised through an inability to learn and speak the language of this country.
 Something the prime minister should consider before making ill-advised attacks on immigrants.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.